ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 - **Wazuh API** user/password (used to obtain a short-lived JWT via `GET /security/user/authenticate?raw=true`).
-- **Shuffle** personal API key (Settings → API) — required for the cloud-relay Email action, later replaced by a standard SMTP action.
+- **Shuffle** personal API key (Settings → API) — this is where the key lives if you want to use Shuffle's hosted cloud-relay Email action; see the note in Section 4.6 on why this lab ended up using standard SMTP instead.
-- **Gmail App Password** (16-character token, generated under Google Account → Security → App Passwords) — required because Gmail rejects plain password SMTP logins for third-party apps.
+- **Gmail App Password** (16-character token, generated under Google Account → Security → App Passwords) — required because Gmail rejects plain-password SMTP logins from third-party apps.
-- **TheHive API key** — generated in TheHive (per-user), used by the Wazuh integration script to push alerts automatically.
+- **TheHive API key** — generated per-user in TheHive, used so that Wazuh can push matching alerts into TheHive automatically.
+Wazuh's integration is scoped to only forward alerts matching `rule_id 5763` — this is what keeps TheHive's Alerts queue limited to genuine brute-force detections instead of every log line the manager processes (see Section 6.1).

 ---